turbot/steampipe-plugin-aws/docs/tables/aws_cloudtrail_trail_event.md

 **Important Notes:**

 - You **_must_** specify `log_group_name` in a `where` clause in order to use this table.
 - This table supports optional quals.
-Queries with optional quals are optimised to used aws cloudwatch filters.
+Queries with optional quals are optimised to use aws cloudwatch filters.
 Optional quals is supported for below columns:
   - `log_stream_name`
   - `filter`
   - `region`
   - `timestamp`
   - `event_category`
   - `event_id`
-  - `aws_region` (i.e region of events, useful in case of multiregion trails)
+  - `aws_region` (i.e. region of the event, useful in case of multi-region trails)
   - `source_ip_address`
   - `error_code`
   - `event_name`